etnadji/301/README.md

 ## EN

-In response to Github acquisition by Microsoft, my repositories are now available on other (better) places.
-My repositories on GitHub will be erased soon (except this one, of course).
+In response to Microsoft's acquisition of Github, my repositories are now available on other platforms.
+My GitHub repositories (except this one, obviously) have been deleted.
+Because of the importance of GitHub, I can not afford to be missing on it.
+But I can limit the damages by linking to other platforms, until I host my repositories myself.

 (Yes, this is bad english.)